 Use your money to make more money

 How do you increase your sources of income?
-For the most part it takes money, and in some incidents, time also.
-Now a lot of people won’t have the latter, or much of it and so the common ways of gaining other forms of income would be:
+For the most part it takes money, and in some incidents, time.
+Now a lot of people won’t have a lot of time due to their full-time jobs, so the common ways of gaining other forms of income would be:

 - Investing in stocks for dividends and interests

-- Buying other financial products for capital gains and or interest
+- Buying other financial products or assets for capital gains and or interest

 - Real estate for rental income or capital gains

-Passive income.
-Ah.
-The elusive income type that many are consciously unaware of but all knowingly want.
 Who doesn’t like the idea of making money without trading in your time for it.
-The unfortunate reality though is, you can only build passive income by two ways.
+The unfortunate reality about passive income it that you can only build passive income by two ways.

 - Upfront capital – such as buying assets